wadewegner/wadewegner.github.com/_posts/2015-01-05-creating-a-go-site-extension-and-resource-template-for-azure.md

 ---
 layout: post
 title: "Creating a Go Site Extention and Resource Template for Azure"
 description: "Site extensions provide sophisticated extensibility for Azure Websites.
 The Azure Resource Manager, along with resource templates, automates the deployment and configuration of Azure resources.
-Combine them together, and you can automate many different website tasks, even the configuration of the Go Language runtime setup."
+Combine them together, and you can automate many different website tasks, even the configuration of the Go runtime in Azure Websites."
 categories:
 - golang
 - azure